juliaozm/project-news/README.md

 The NC-News API is a RESTful HTTP API designed to provide information about users, topics, articles, and comments to a front-end architecture.
 It was implemented as a back-end project during my studies at Northcoders coding bootcamp.

-The front-end project is here `https://github.com/juliaozm/nc-news`
+The front-end project is here: [NC-News Front-End](https://github.com/juliaozm/nc-news)

 ## Key Features